ddhartma/TV-Script-Generator/README.md

 - Increasing the hidden_dim from 128 to 512 showed a significant influence on the training loss (see table Parameter: hidden_dim).
 The training loss decreased from 3.80 down to 3.34.
 Hence for the final test a hidden_dim of 512 was chosen.
 - Two LSTM layer were stacked as typical values for LSTM stacking are 2 or 3.

+## (Optionally) Accelerating the Training Process

+If your code is taking too long to run, you will need to either reduce the complexity of your chosen CNN architecture or switch to running your code on a GPU.
+If you'd like to use a GPU, you can spin up an instance of your own:

+#### Amazon Web Services

+You can use Amazon Web Services to launch an [EC2 GPU instance](https://aws.amazon.com/de/ec2/).
+However, this service is not for free.

 ## Acknowledgments
 * This is a project of the Udacity Nanodegree program 'Deep Learning'.
 Please check this [link](https://www.udacity.com/course/deep-learning-nanodegree--nd101) for more information.
 * README was inspired by https://gist.github.com/PurpleBooth/109311bb0361f32d87a2